Cheesy Pesto Party Bread

 Instructions

-• Bake for 20 minutes covered, and then remove foil and bake another few minutes to slightly brown the top.
+• Bake.
+Bake pesto party bread for 20 minutes in a preheated oven at 400 degrees F, and then remove foil and bake uncovered for a few minutes to slightly brown the cheese.

 Notes